Dragomir1401/IoT-Microservices/README.md

     - `grafana_net` for integration with Grafana.
 - **Deployment:**
     - Ensures high availability with `on-failure` restart policy.
+- **Auth** - Although no-auth was required, the InfluxDB was configured to use authentication for security reasons and because influxdb2 was used (it does not support no-auth).

 ### **3. Grafana**
 - **Image:** `grafana/grafana`